raleel/cfi-srd-es/0002_Cultura_y_razas.md

 #### Skills

-- **Free Skills:** Customs +40, Language (Common) +40, Language (Orc) +40.
+- **Habilidades Gratuitas:** Customs +40, Language (Common) +40, Language (Orc) +40.
-- **Standard Skills:** Choose from a human culture or from the following orc skill list: Athletics, Brawn, Endurance, First Aid, Locale, Perception; and either Boating, Evade, or Ride.
+- **Habilidades Básicas:** Choose from a human culture or from the following orc skill list: Athletics, Brawn, Endurance, First Aid, Locale, Perception; and either Boating, Evade, or Ride.
-- **Professional Skills:** Choose from a human culture or from the following orc skill list: Craft (any), Healing, Intimidation, Lore (any), Musicianship, Navigate, Survival, Track.
+- **Habilidades Profesionales:** Choose from a human culture or from the following orc skill list: Craft (any), Healing, Intimidation, Lore (any), Musicianship, Navigate, Survival, Track.

 _\* During character creation, if raised by orcs, additional languages are limited to goblin, hobgoblin, orc, and gnoll.
 If raised by humans, you are not limited in selection of languages if you can justify the choice._